 Ontario's Invading Species Awareness Program

-Invasive species are one of the greatest threats to Ontario’s biodiversity and the health of our lakes, forests, and wetlands.
-In 1992, the Ontario Federation of Anglers and Hunters (OFAH), in partnership with the Ontario Ministry of Natural Resources, established the Invading Species Awareness Program to address the critical threat that invasive species pose to Ontario’s biodiversity.
+Invasive species are one of the greatest threats to Ontario's biodiversity and the health of our lakes, forests, and wetlands.
+In 1992, the Ontario Federation of Anglers and Hunters (OFAH), in partnership with the Ontario Ministry of Natural Resources and Forestry, established the Invading Species Awareness Program to address the critical threat that invasive species pose to Ontario's biodiversity.

 Since 1992, we have worked cooperatively to prevent the introduction of invasive species through multiple pathways, including recreational watercraft, use of live bait, and the aquarium, water garden, live food fish, and horticulture industries.